 Determine & Focus on Your MAIN Goal

-If you’re a Christian, like me, or just want to be a good person, in the pursuit of “righteousness”, it’s easy to get sidetracked – or work your way into righteousness – by trying to be nice, doing good works, performing well at work, serving in various capacities, loving people well, being involved at church, etc. These very good things can distract us from seeking first the Kingdom – and make us exhausted from trying to hard.
+If you’re a Christian, like me, or just want to be a good person, it’s easy to get sidetracked in the pursuit of “righteousness” by trying to be a nice person, doing good works, performing well at work, serving in various capacities, being involved at church, etc. These very good things can distract us from seeking first the Kingdom – and make us exhausted from trying to hard.
 Yet if we seek God alone, the rest of these concerns will take care of themselves as we live from a place of trust and peace, rather than worry.
 In other words, if you let your heart and mind be transformed, the natural outflow will look like righteousness or “being a good person”.
 Instead of trying to become more like God, as we spend more time focusing on Him and being in His presence, we naturally start to be more like him without trying.
 He makes us righteous…almost like osmosis.

 We can look at our health, fitness, and body image the same way.
 Most of us (at least women) are fairly consumed with the way we look.
 It distracts us and often brings frustration and distress.
 The more we focus on getting skinny, losing fat, and avoiding certain foods, the more discouraging it can feel.
 Most of my life, my workouts and eating habits have been motivated by being thin and looking good.
 Which is fine, it’s not bad to want that.
 But it shouldn’t always be the main thing, and it’s exhausting to always be fighting to achieve outward perfection.
 And let me tell you, that motivation can die real quick and be extremely discouraging.
 Like the one week your weight goes up on the scale for whatever reason, and you assume none of it is working, so you might as well give up and go eat ice cream to feel better.